ashleydavis/the-data-wrangler-blog/_posts/2019-06-11-data-forge-notebook-v1.markdown

 [Click here for an example notebook exported to markdown format](https://gist.github.com/ashleydavis/244b8f7ef91a36b7f8e1b2f0dd90c6f5).

 [Data-Forge Notebook](http://www.data-forge-notebook.com/) also supports TypeScript and it even does the TypeScript configuration for you.
 In addition it automatically creates your build script.
-On top of all that it automatically installs npm peer dependenencies and TypeScript type definitions.
+On top of all that it automatically installs npm peer dependencies and TypeScript type definitions.

 Don't worry about project setup and configuration.
 Let Data-Forge Notebook do that for you!
 When finished export your notebook to runnable code so that you can run it in your production JavaScript environment!